crocodic-studio/crudbooster/README.md

 [CRUDBooster Channel](https://www.youtube.com/channel/UCgOJR3khWEykIBBR8vAGtcA)

 ## Support
 All issues, bugs or help are in one place, in [CRUDBoster Issues](https://github.com/crocodic-studio/crudbooster/issues).
 To request help or report a problem, centralize everything in the [CRUDBoster Issues](https://github.com/crocodic-studio/crudbooster/issues).
-Siga as diretrizes da sessão "Utilizando o CRUDBoster Issues".
+Follow the guidelines in the "Using CRUDBooster Issues Page" session.

 ## Contribution